-Begin your historical adventure with a tour, the Ned Kelly Rail Trail of 1879, and discover how the Kelly Gang held up the town.
-You can pick up a brochure for the self-guided tour of 16 sites from the , which houses the visitor information centre, or book a guided tour.
+Begin your adventure on the banks of Billabong Creek with a tour - the Ned Kelly Raid Trail of 1879 - and discover how Kelly held up the town.
+Pick up a brochure for the self-guided tour of 16 sites from the Sticky Fingers Candy Shop, which houses the visitor information centre.